stackforge/fuel-docs/userdocs/fuel-install-guide/sysreq/sysreq_ironic_prereq.rst

-Before you deploy an OpenStack environment, you must verify that your environment meets the following network, hardware, and software prerequisites required to succesfully deploy and use the OpenStack Bare Metal service.
+Before you deploy an OpenStack environment, you must verify that your environment meets the following network, hardware, and software prerequisites required to successfully deploy and use the OpenStack Bare Metal service.

 **Network prerequisites:**